petreboy14/hapi-video-encoder/README.md

 $ curl -X POST -F file=@video1.avi http://localhost:8000/media
 ```

-The result will be the path to the file which you can then browse to and admire :-)
+The result will be a job id which could be used to lookup information about the job if the user implements a tracking system.

 ## Options